mdmayfield/Linux-XPS-15/NVidia Optimus.md

 That seems to be because in bumblebee.conf, the KernelDriver was set to "nvidia" but there was no module called that.
 After changing KernelModule=nvidia-375, the error changes to `[ERROR]Cannot open or write pidfile /var/run/bumblebeed.pid.`

 Guessing this has to do with my user not being in the right group.
-Researching...
+Researching... was due to not being root (since it's a service). `sudo service bumblebeed start` seems to work now.

+Next error: `[ERROR]Cannot access secondary GPU - error: [XORG] (EE) Unable to locate/open config file: "/etc/bumblebee/xorg.conf.nvidia-375"`